vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/11/010_shatrunAshanam/_index.md

 +++
 ## Comment
-Not found in Pāipp. ⌊For its use by Kāuç. in connection with hymn 9, see introduction to hymn 9.⌋
+Not found in Pāipp. ⌊For its use by Kāuś. in connection with hymn 9, see introduction to hymn 9.⌋

 ## Translations